jchang504/keeptabs/README.md

 # Keeptabs
     "Keep tabs on your tabs!" - Jemmin Chang

-## Navigate your tabs with hotkeys!

-## Don't ever deal with having 7 simultaneous Facebook tabs open ever again!

-* Navigate your tabs using your keyboard much quicker than you every could with your mouse!
+* Navigate your tabs using hotkeys (quicker than you ever could with your mouse!
-* Stop making tabs of websites that you already have open!
+* Stop making tabs of websites that you already have open (you don't need 7 facebook tabs open!)
-* Stop searching through the haystack of tabs!
-No more
+* Stop searching through the haystack of tabs (especially when they're too thin to even show a logo!)

 ## Need to...